-A 148-hour (minimum) state-approved driver training program for entry-level tractor-trailer drivers.
+A state-approved driver training program for entry-level tractor-trailer drivers.

 - CDL B:

 A state-approved driver training program for straight truck drivers.

-Drivers holding Class B CDL licenses can receive training to upgrade to a Class A license by successfully completing a 74-hour (minimum) course.
+Drivers holding Class B CDL licenses can receive training to upgrade to a Class A license.

 All courses provide a combination of classroom, range and on-the-road instruction.
 Each of them helps prepare prospective truck drivers for taking CDL written and skills tests.
 Classroom instruction includes topics such as defensive driving; logbook and hours of service; map reading and trip planning; vehicle inspection; and customer relation skills.
 Range and on-the-road instruction includes topics such as turning; shifting; normal and panic stopping; alley dock; safe backing skills; and conventional parallel parking.
 Vehicles are provided for students to take the CDL skills test.
 All tests are given at DMV test sites.
 Students are required to undergo a physical exam and drug screening by a nationally certified examiner.

 Not eligible for our funding?
 Need additional funding to pay for the course?
 Here are some other options you may want to consider:

 - The Vermont Student Assistance Corporation (VSAC) gives out Advancement Grants that may be used towards CDL training.
 Visit their website to learn more about grant eligibility requirements and how to apply.

 - The Vermont Department of Labor's Workforce Innovation and Opportunity Act (WIOA) programs may be able to provide some assistance.
 To find the nearest Career Resource Center where you can talk with someone about program eligibility requirements, click here.